Alphanna126/visualization/02_activities/assignments/assignment_3.md

     Audience likely interested in healthcare

     > What information or message are you trying to convey with your visualization?
     The goal of my visualization is to highlight patterns in outbreak occurrences, identify the most common causative agents, and analyze the duration of outbreaks.
 By presenting this information, I aim to help decision-makers and the public track trends, identify high-risk periods, and prioritize intervention strategies.

     > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?
     Substantive:
     Here , I focused on data relevance by selecting key variables (Date, Causative Agent, Outbreak Duration).Used summary statistics (e.g., outbreak counts, average duration) to provide meaningful insights.
     Perceptual:
     To make things clear.
-I used clear, contrasting colors to differentiate categories.
+I used clear, contrasting colors to differentiate categories.Aesthetic:

-Aesthetic:

     To make it visually good I used consistent color palettes, applied minimalistic design to avoid clutter and adjusted axis scales and data labels for better clarity.

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
     Here, in this case, i just chose a small dataset, ranging from year 2023-2025.
 The count of outbreaks would remain static and will not change.
 In real word coding, we can set seed in python code to ensure the results are reporoducible.